harsh098/Hacktoberfest-2022/README.md

 - Request for work on that issue till don't work
 - Fork-Work-Pull
 - Add your name to the `CONTRIBUTORS.md` file
+- Put issue number in pull request so that we can get it quickly

+> Note : Don't Contribute Until Assigned

 ## Getting started